 Second, and probably most importantly, you need to manage absenteeism and encourage employee attendance.
 This means that the employee needs to call in directly to the supervisor who is trained to manage absenteeism.
 This starts with the personal call and the supervisor telling the employee that he or she will be missed and describing the impact of their absence on the workplace.

-Each absence ends with the supervisor personally welcoming the employee back to work, encouraging employee attendance in the future, and once again, emphasizing the impact of the employee's absence on the workplace and their coworkers.
+Each absence ends with the manager or supervisor personally welcoming the employee back to work, encouraging employee attendance in the future, and once again, emphasizing the impact of the employee's absence on the workplace and their coworkers.

 Enable Workplace Flexibility Whenever Possible

-Third, if possible, allow flexibility with schedules in your workplace so that an employee with an early doctor's appointment or a sick child, as examples, can work later or come earlier to make up the time.
+Third, if possible, allow flexibility with schedules in your workplace so that an employee with an early doctor's appointment or a sick child, for example, can work later or come earlier to make up the time.

-Women, unfortunately, according to the U.S. Department of Labor figures, experience more attendance problems related to family matters.
-Especially single moms, who have no safety net of family or a partner to help with child-care related issues, struggle with attendance, in my experience.
+Women, unfortunately, according to the U.S. Department of Labor figures, experience more attendance problems related to illness, injury, and other family matters.

 So, this workplace flexibility might also include the ability to share jobs, schedule flexible days or hours, and work from home, or telecommute, under guidelines.
 Some think that compensatory or comp time encourages a clock-watching attitude.
 This may not be in keeping with the mindset of accomplishing the whole job and goals that you look for in an exempt or salaried employee.
 But, exempt jobs are also the jobs that will most frequently allow flexibility for the employee and the employer.

 Rewards and Recognition for Employees